anish891/Campus-Eats/README.md

 ## Solution

-Campus Eats Central addresses this problem by offering a centralized hub where students can easily access and browse daily menus from different food outlets on campus.
+Campus Eats addresses this problem by offering a centralized hub where students can easily access and browse daily menus from different food outlets on campus.
 With features such as user authentication, menu display, search functionality, user profiles, and password reset, the platform enhances convenience and streamlines the dining experience for students.

 ## Key Features